-CCP Biology 122 ANATOMY AND PHYSIOLOGY II 1 Semester course (1 HS Credit, 4 College Credits)
+CCP Biology 122 ANATOMY AND PHYSIOLOGY II

 This course is a continuation of Anatomy & Physiology I. The structure and function of the following human organ systems are examined; reproductive (including embryology and fetal development), digestive, cardiovascular, lymphatic (including immunity), respiratory, and urinary (including fluid/electrolyte and acid/base balance).
 Cadaver-based laboratory required.
 This is a Natural Science Core Course.